 The Training Choir (for children in school years 2-4)

-Meets between 2-3pm for an hour of singing and rhythm work.
-They spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions with a short break in the middle.
-They are then welcome to stay for the Junior Choir tuck break from 3-3.15pm.
+Meets between 3.15-4pm on Sundays for singing and rhythm work, fun and games.
+They may spend part of the rehearsal with the Junior Choir before splitting off for their own fun and relaxed sessions.

 The Junior Choir (for children in school years 5-8)

 This is a natural progression from the Training Choir.
-The choir rehearses from 2-4.30pm, with a 15 minute break for tuck in the middle.
+The choir rehearses from 2-3.45pm, with a break for tuck in the middle.
 The students work on a variety of repertoire in 3-5 parts as well as splitting for sessions for boys and girls alone.
 The boys’ voice change is carefully managed with appropriate material and they are encouraged to sing at a range that best suits their stage of vocal change.
-Each student receives 30 minutes of percussion work during the rehearsal.
+Each student receives 30 minutes of percussion work or specialist vocal technique during the rehearsal.

 Cantate Senior Choir

 This is the flagship ensemble of the organisation with singers accepted from year 9 onwards.
 There is a natural progression from the Junior into the Senior Choir and students joining us would need to demonstrate a commitment to the choir’s high standard through regular attendance and work.
-The choir rehearses from 3.15-6pm and sings a challenging repertoire in 4-8 parts.
-The choir is often asked to perform on a national stage, and is a partner choir for Gabrieli ROAR – a training scheme run for some of the finest youth choirs in the UK.
-For those who are interested, a separate rhythm and percussion workshop runs from 2.30-3.15pm before the main rehearsal.
+The choir rehearses from 3.45-6pm and sings a challenging repertoire in 4-8 parts.
+The choir is often asked to perform on a national stage, and has been a partner choir for Gabrieli ROAR – a training scheme run for some of the finest youth choirs in the UK.